Bodacious (bull): Summary

+1992: Top Bull at the NFR

 Bodacious bucked on the PRCA and BRO circuits this season.
-In 1992, soon after he bought the bull, Andrews took Bodacious to Houston, Texas, to one of the PRCA's biggest rodeos, the Houston Livestock Show and Rodeo.
+In 1992, soon after he bought the bull, Sammy Andrews took Bodacious to Houston, Texas, to one of the PRCA's biggest rodeos, the Houston Livestock Show and Rodeo.
 Hall of fame bull rider Cody Lambert was matched with Bodacious, who knocked him unconscious.
-Later in 1992, Bubba Dunn drew the bull at Lufkin, Texas.
+Later in 1992, Bubba Dunn drew the bull in Lufkin, Texas.
 Since Dunn was unfamiliar with the bull, he asked Andrews about him; Andrews told him the bull had "a lot of down", which meant Dunn should watch out for the bull's head meeting up with his own.
 Dunn made the whistle at eight seconds and became the first rider to make a professional qualified ride on Bodacious.
-Two months after Dunn rode Bodacious, three-time Canadian Professional Rodeo Association (CPRA) Champion bull rider Greg Schlosser drew Bodacious in San Antonio, Texas at a BRO event.
+Two months after Dunn rode Bodacious, three-time Canadian Professional Rodeo Association (CPRA) Champion bull rider Greg Schlosser drew Bodacious in San Antonio, Texas, at a BRO event.
 Earlier, Lambert had warned Schlosser about Bodacious, saying that the bull was one of the baddest bulls he had been on.
-Schlosser had flown in all the way from Calgary, Alberta and was undeterred after traveling so far.
+Schlosser had flown in all the way from Calgary, Alberta, and was undeterred after traveling so far.
 Schlosser made the whistle and scored 82 points on Bodacious.

 Meanwhile, Bodacious had grown into his full adult weight of 1900 lb.
 He had gained several hundred pounds since starting his career on the PRCA, and developed massive muscles including a "bulging neck".
 Most bulls at this weight become slower, but Bodacious did not.
 When he jumped up and "jerked riders onto his broad head, he did it with the full force" of his weight.

-Hedeman's first attempt to ride Bodacious was in Memphis, Tennessee.
-Hedeman described the experience as "unbelievable," explaining, "when he left the chute his front end came up so high.
+Tuff Hedeman's first attempt to ride Bodacious was in Memphis, Tennessee.
+He described the experience as "unbelievable," explaining, "when he left the chute his front end came up so high.
 I was right in the middle of him, and riding him like you have to ride a bull with a lot of downdraft.
 But my chest was touching his horns, and my head was right over the top of his.
 I couldn't keep my hand in the rope."
 His first attempt failed.
 Hedeman drew the bull a month later at a BRO event in Tampa, Florida.
 That time, Hedeman's hand came loose from the bull rope at five and a half seconds and though he hung on a bit longer, Bodacious threw him just before the eight-second mark.

 Andrews took Bodacious to the 1992 PRCA's National Finals Rodeo (NFR) that year in Las Vegas, Nevada.
-Andrews was nervous about the night that Jim "Razor" Sharp had drawn Bodacious.
+Andrews was nervous about the night that Jim Sharp had drawn Bodacious.
 At that time, Sharp was already a two-time world champion.
 Sharp expected to ride this bull who was much better than average, but whose full reputation had not been established yet.
 After Bodacious came out of the chute, he turned back, then he threw Sharp off pretty hard because Sharp made "two-and-a-half flips in the air".